Day 1. Arrive Beijing

 Day 5.
 Arrive Ulaanbaatar

 You awake to the stunning visual silence of the south Gobi, the horse and ger dotted steppe stretches from horizon to horizon, the occasional nomad encampment appears mirage-like through the carriage window.
-Shortly after midday we arrive in the world's most remote capital - Ulaanbaatar.
+Mid afternoon we arrive in the world's most remote capital - Ulaanbaatar.

-We venture out to the 13th Century National Park, a stunning snowscape on the Steppe and home to the giant statue of one of history’s most infamous conquerors, Genghis Khan.
-Again we get to enjoy the comforts of snug, wood fire heated gers before venturing back to the capital on day 9.
+We get to enjoy the comforts of snug, wood fire heated gers before venturing back to the capital on Day 8.

-Today we visit Sukhbaatar Square and the National History Museum which reveals the remarkable and unique history of Mongolia.
-We have the afternoon to ourselves to explore the city and this evening we depart aboard the Trans Mongolian Railway heading North to Siberia.
+We have the most part of the day to ourselves to explore the city.
+This evening we depart aboard the Trans Mongolian Railway heading North to Siberia.

 North across the steppe and through the mountains, following the valley of the Selenge River to the Russian frontier and the very heartland of Siberia, Irkutsk.